Top Gear challenges: Cheap coupés that aren't Porsches challenge

 Following the previous challenge the presenters were sent to buy coupes that weren't Porsches for £1,500 and report to Millbrook Proving Ground.
-Clarkson bought a 1991 Mitsubishi Starion, Hammond purchased a 1983 BMW 635 CSi, which had a faulty handbrake, and May bought a 1982 Jaguar XJS, which was leaking oil as soon as it arrived.
+Clarkson bought a late-reg "1991" Mitsubishi Starion, Hammond purchased a 1983 BMW 635 CSi, which had a faulty handbrake, and May bought a 1982 Jaguar XJS, which was leaking oil as soon as it arrived.

 The first challenge was to see if they could exceed 140 mph.
 May won by reaching 140, though the Jaguar broke down and had to have its oil and water replaced.
 The Starion, thanks to a modified turbocharger and some accidental weight shedding, achieved 119 mph, beating the BMW's 115 mph.
 A test of ride comfort was then carried out; each presenter drove their car at 30 mph over a cobbled road with a bowl of water in their lap, losing points for every ounce spilt.
 The Jaguar won again, and while Hammond's sporty BMW did poorly, Clarkson fared even worse; the Starion's ride was so hard that the manual gearbox was of no consequence.
 The Stig then set a lap time for each car on the Alpine testing track, where the Starion narrowly beat the BMW.
 The Jaguar came last and lost its engine oil again.
 The three presenters were next asked to drive from Millbrook to the QI club in Oxford; points were awarded for the order of arrival, deducted for breakdowns, and fuel economy was measured.
 May's Jaguar broke down so many times that he eventually gave up, managing just 8 miles per gallon.
 Clarkson beat Hammond to the club, albeit with poorer fuel consumption.